 Court proceedings were initiated, but the highway authority conceded, and Matthew negotiated compensation totalling £250,000 – a sum which was considered extremely impressive under the circumstances.

-Matthew is a member of the Law Society Personal Injury Panel as well as a number of charities, including Headway, the Spinal Injuries Association (SIA) and the Child Brain Injury Trust.
+Matthew is involved with a number of charities, including Headway, the Spinal Injuries Association (SIA) and the Child Brain Injury Trust.

 One of Matthew’s serious injury clients, said: “I will be forever grateful for all of the hard work you put into winning my case for me.
 I can now draw a line under the event and move on.
 The settlement has made a huge difference to me and my family...and I now feel I have much better options going forward.”